“How to Choose a Wheelchair” is a guide that outlines the key factors to consider when selecting a wheelchair for an individual with mobility needs.

 Types of Wheelchairs

-There are several types of wheelchairs available to meet the needs of people with different mobility requirements.
+There are several types of wheelchairs available to meet the diverse needs of individuals with varying mobility requirements.
 The main types of wheelchairs include:

 Manual Wheelchairs